graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/ipu_io.rst

 When developing applications for the IPU, maximising the I/O performance is important.
 If an application is I/O-bound, after optimisation of the host data loading, then you can explore further optimisations of the movement of data into the IPU.
-This chapter will cover two options that can improve I/O performance.
+This chapter will cover three options that can improve I/O performance.

 Prefetch elements